The Delltones: 1963-1968: Gone surfing

 Once again an album was quickly issued and consisted mainly of current surf hit covers.
 Since the surf craze showed little signs of waning, the next single "Out the Back" was also written by Ben Acton, but it failed to capture the light hearted spirit of "Hangin' Five".

-In 1964, they released a reworking of The Tams "Hey Girl Don't Bother Me", and the cover "Surfer Girl" by The Beach Boys which became a top 30 hit in most Australian states.
-Unfortunately their next three singles failed to chart.
+In 1964, they released a reworking of The Tams' "Hey Girl Don't Bother Me", and the cover "Surfer Girl" by The Beach Boys which became a top 30 hit in most Australian states.
+Their next three singles failed to chart.

 The first of the final two Leedon singles was a version of Paul Anka's "Lonely Boy."
 The final release on Leedon "Tonight We Love", was heavily produced in the style of Phil Spector, and was adapted from Tchaikovsky's Piano Concerto in B-flat minor.
 A period of recording inactivity followed.
 At this point the group concentrated on live performances, including shows for the troops in Vietnam.
 They later received "The Vietnam Logistic & Support Medal".

 1969: Further changes and London and Europe

 After their return from Vietnam, Warren Lucas left the group, followed shortly by Col Loughnan.
-Loughnan joined the Daly-Wilson Big Band in 1969 and Ayers Rock in 1973, and went on to become one of Australia's most experienced reed instrument players, an arranger, and a teacher of reed instruments and flute.
+Loughnan joined the Daly-Wilson Big Band in 1969 and Ayers Rock in 1973, and went on to become one of Australia's most experienced reed instrument players, an arranger, and a teacher of reed instruments and flute, as well as Marcia Hines musical director for a time..